 Indonesia and Malaysia produce 86% of the world's palm oil.
 Palm oil production is such a huge business in Indonesia that the country has gained the title of “World’s Fastest Rainforest Destroyer” in the Guinness Book of World Records.

+As well as causing habitat and biodiversity loss, palm oil plantations are responsible for enormous carbon emissions.
+Valuable trees are harvested and the rest are burnt to clear the land for the farming of palm oil.
+Burning the trees and the peatlands beneath them is highly polluting, although the ash improves the soil’s fertility before planting.
 In burning the rainforests Indonesia is also burning the peatlands below which store masses of carbon.
-Their peatlands cover just 0.1% of the earth’s land, yet contribute to 4% of the world’s greenhouse gases.
+Indonesia’s peatlands cover just 0.1% of the Earth’s land, yet contribute to 4% of the world’s greenhouse gases.
 This makes Indonesia the country with the 3rd largest carbon footprint in the world, when deforestation is taken into account!

 Image: Palm Oil by oneVillage Initiative

 Greenpalm.org, What Is Palm Oil Used For?
 (Online), Available From: https://greenpalm.org/about-palm-oil/what-is-palm-oil/what-is-palm-oil-used-for [Accessed on 11/1/21]

 BBC Newsround, 2018, What is palm oil and why is it thought to be bad?
 (Online), Available from: https://www.bbc.co.uk/newsround/39492207 [Accessed on 11/1/21]